mocaccinoOS/website/content/en/docs/Desktop/Software/_index.md

 linkTitle: "Software installation"
 weight: 3
 description: >-
-     Alternative ways to install software to MocaccinoOS Desktop
+     Different ways to install and configure software to MocaccinoOS Desktop
 ---